ucsffrancislab/genomics/docker/ImputationPrep_AGS_GWAS.md

 ##	Move / Copy / Filter into /data/out directory

-JAKE ADDED - filter out chromosome 0 with --not-chr 0 Nevermind.
+JAKE ADDED - filter out chromosome 0 with `--not-chr 0` Nevermind.
 Filtering nnecessary.
-Use the -updated bed files.
+Use the `*-updated-chr*` bed files.

-Do need to copy the files and remaking them cleans them up.
+Do need to copy the files and remaking them cleans them up a bit.

 ```BASH